gom-pang/gom-pang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a MS/PhD student in the Department of Artificial Intelligence at Korea University and also a student researcher at ETRI(Electroincs and Telecommunications Research Institute).
+I am a MS/PhD student in the Department of Artificial Intelligence at Korea University and also working as a student researcher at ETRI(Electroincs and Telecommunications Research Institute).
 My research interest includes computer vision and hand pose estimation.